SmartMilk/SmartMilk/README.md

 # SmartMilk: an automated milk monitoring system

 SmartMilk is a simple temperature dependent system for monitoring the condition of your milk.
-When milk has been left out of the fridge, SmartMilk will notify the user at predefined time intervals to prevent the milk from spoiling over time.
+When milk has been left out of the fridge SmartMilk will notify the users smartphone of the condition of their milk over time, to help prevent the need for disposing of spoiled milk.

+The system has been designed to be simple, yet robust, and can be run on a Raspberry Pi (RPi).
 This repository contains the software, and associated instructions, required to implement the SmartMilk application for your own use.

 For a detailed description of the project, and information on the hardware, libraries and packages required for getting it working, please refer to our Wiki.
 Installation instructions are provided below.